Visit the Buxton Osteopathy Clinic at 7 Bridge St, Buxton SK17 6BS

 In order to make the shoulder socket a deeper cup or socket for the upper arm bone to fit into, the outer rim of the cup is ringed by a tough flexible tissue called a labrum.
 This increases the depth of the socket and enlarges the contact area by an extra 20%.This makes the shoulder much more congruous (joins together better).
 If this is torn it can cause a feeling of looseness and instability.
 The two most common types of labral injuries are SLAP (Superior Labrum from Anterior to Posterior) tears and Bankart tears.
 Bursae are structures that occur throughout the body and they are basically little sacks of fluid that typically occur between bony surfaces and overlying soft tissue (such as a tendon) and there are roughly 160 in the body in total.
 They essentially act as little cushions that help to prevent the affect of friction.
 However sometimes they can become inflamed typical as a result of other developing conditions in the shoulder.
 Thoracic outlet syndrome (TOS) is a condition when blood vessels or nerves in the space between your collarbone and your first rib (this is called the thoracic outlet) become squashed.

 It is important to remember that another misleading aspect of shoulder pain is that it can be referred pain from somewhere else.
 The most common cause of referred pain in the shoulder is from the neck.
+We now offer IDD Therapy for trapped nerves.
+This is a new technology that is the fastest growing treatment for trapped nerves in the UK.
+Trapped nerves happen for different reasons and can be difficult to treat which is why IDD Therapy is revolutionary.
 Nerve root impingement (or trapped nerve) in the neck can cause a dull ache, pain or tingling in the shoulder, upper arm and forearm and hand.
 All the nerves that supply the muscles in the arm itself and shoulder originate from the neck.
 These nerves can be trapped by various different structures and processes.
 The most common causes are central or lateral stenosis, facet joint arthropathy, degenerative or herniated discs.